elena563/new-portfolio/progetti personali/sneakers resell store/README.md

 ## Project Features

-- **Sneaker Listings**: Browse a curated collection of sneakers available for resale.
+- **Products Listings**: Browse a curated collection of products available for resale.
-- **Filter products**: Filter among all the products to find the best option.
+- **Filter Products**: Filter among all the products to find the best option.
 - **Responsive Design**: Ensures a seamless experience across various devices.

 ## Technologies Used